ClointFusion/ClointFusion/README.md

 > ## DOST : BOL - Your automation voice based assistant

 ` BOL ` is voice based automation assistant designed to execute BOTs build out of ClointFusion without any human computer interaction.

-    # Usage of BOL
+### <u> Usage of BOL </u>

 Open your favourite terminal and type `bol`.
 Within a moment, a personalised Virtual Assistant will be at your service.

 ***Note:`BOL` is currently in deveopment stage.
 More functionalities are yet to be added.***